afsc-assessments/ebswp_2023/runs/README.md

 ## Tasks and todo list
     [x] Make new branch, call it 2017
-    [x] Get updated AT age and index data (down to 0.5 m) [x] Add in survey biomass
+    [x] Get updated AT age and index data (down to 0.5 m) [x] Get haul-based sample sizes
+    [x] Add in survey biomass
     [x] Rescale survey biomass covariance matrix
-    [ ] Update catches
+    [x] Update catches
     [x] Add in 2016 fishery age compositions
     [x] Add in 2017 survey age compositions
-    [x] re-run wt.tpl with updated survey and fishery data to get new variance params for REs [ ] Modify code to accommodate time-varying M
+    [x] re-run wt.tpl with updated survey and fishery data to get new variance params for REs, in 2017 this was done in fishBodyMassAtAge repo
+    [ ] Modify code to accommodate time-varying M
     [ ] Figure out which models to use going forward